rantisijaber/mystery-box-cloud-microservices/README.md

-# Cloud Microservices Mystery Box Application (In Progress)
+# Cloud Microservices Mystery Box Application (ARCHIVED VERSION)

 This project demonstrates a microservices architecture deployed on AWS, integrating frontend and backend services with secure authentication and scalable infrastructure.